azurestandard/azure-angular-providers/README.md

   `ancestors` (or that category's ID) into a slug path.
 Called without arguments, `path()` will default to the path for the leaf category.
+* `children()`, a method returning an array of `Category` instances for child categories.

-The underlying category objects returned by the API are cached in the factory, so a new `Category` instance will not need to hit the API again to download category information that is already in the cache.
+The underlying category objects and children returned by the API are cached in the factory, so a new `Category` instance will not need to hit the API again to download category information that is already in the cache.

 Besides using a category ID as the argument to `AzureCategory`, you can also use: